pythonjobs/jobs/README.md

 ### There's an error or some other problem with one of the job adverts, what should I do?

-Edit the page and make a pull request directly from GitHub.
+You can edit the page and make a pull request directly from GitHub.
+If a page contains personal information or content unsuitable for a job site please raise a ticket.

+If you don't know how to do this please raise an issue via the GitHub issue tracker: https://github.com/pythonjobs/jobs/issues

 ### Can somebody else change a job I posted?

 Yes, anybody can change anything but all changes have to be reviewed before they are published.
 Sometimes the site's curators will edit a job advert to improve spelling, grammar or style.

-If you don't know how to do this please raise an issue via the GitHub issue tracker: https://github.com/pythonjobs/jobs/issues

 ### Why all this GitHub stuff?
 Can you add a form to submit jobs instead?

 You don't need to know how to use Git to use Github - you can easily submit a new job [directly from the web-editor](https://github.com/pythonjobs/jobs/new/master/jobs).